bergerm613/portfolio/README.md

 # Welcome to my Portfolio!
-Hi there, here you will find the source code for my portfolio website, built in React.
+Hi there, here you will find the source code for my portfolio website.
+This website is designed in Figma and built in React.

 Check it out live [here](https://bergerm613.github.io/portfolio).